sammcj/recommendarr/reccommendarr/README.md

 ### 1. Connect to Sonarr and/or Radarr

-1. When you first open Reccommendarr, you'll be prompted to connect to either Sonarr or Radarr
+1. When you first open Recommendarr, you'll be prompted to connect to either Sonarr or Radarr
 2. For Sonarr (TV shows):
    - Enter your Sonarr URL (e.g., `http://localhost:8989` or `https://sonarr.yourdomain.com`)
    - Enter your Sonarr API key (found in Sonarr under Settings → General)